When does the shuttle operate?

 How often do vans arrive?

-Why aren’t vans timed with arriving/departing Metro trains?
+Why isn’t the shuttle timed with arriving/departing Metro trains?

 It is impossible to do that.
 Metro is a large system, and inevitably there are inconsistencies with scheduled arrivals or departures.
-Operating a service that reliably leaves the Metro on the 10s throughout the day ensures that no one will have to wait very long to get a shuttle, regardless of when their train arrives at the RTC Metro Station.
+Operating a service that has a shuttle at Metro +/- every 10 minutes ensures that no one will have to wait very long to get a shuttle, regardless of when their train arrives at the RTC Metro Station.

 Can vans stop to pick up people who are near but not at the stops?

-Unfortunately, no. We appreciate that “just missing” a van can be frustrating.
-For insurance and legal reasons (liability), we cannot pick up people who are not at the stops (like any public transportation service), and the vans must run on schedule to ensure a reliable/dependable service.
-That said, where a driver sees a person approaching who has made clear they want to use the service, drivers are instructed to wait a little longer at the stop to try to accommodate if doing so will not unduly delay the service.
-Of course, drivers may not always see such a person approaching; they need to stay focused on traffic, street conditions, schedule, and other issues.
-The only sure guaranty is to be at the site before the scheduled departure (schedule set forth on our website; real-time location of the vans on the route can also be followed on the website and app), and another van will be by in the next ten minutes.
+Unfortunately, no (but see next question on inclement weather).
+We appreciate that “just missing” a shuttle can be frustrating.
+For insurance and legal reasons (liability), we cannot pick up people who are not at the stops (like any public transportation service).
+That said, where a driver sees a person approaching who has made clear they want to use the service, drivers are instructed to stop to try to accommodate if doing so will not unduly delay the service or create safety concerns.
+Of course, drivers may not always see such a person approaching; they need to stay focused on safety, traffic, street conditions, schedule, and other issues.
+The only sure guaranty is to be at the stop before the shuttle arrives.
+Riders can consult the app or website tracker to see exactly where the shuttle is along the route at any given moment.

-The primary purpose of this initial or pilot phase of the service is to connect the extended urban core and Metro.
-It is being paid for voluntarily by commercial properties that have stops along the route; at the moment, no residential properties are contributing to funding of the service.
-Multiple alternatives were tested to economically achieve the desired 10-minute intervals at the six stops selected.
-The chosen route (which is about two miles long and takes about fifteen minutes to travel, absent excessive traffic and other factors, allowing each van to run three loops per hour, with sufficient buffer time for driver breaks and unforeseen delays), is the one that creates the most economically viable way of achieving the desired 10-minute intervals.
+The primary purpose of this first phase of the service is to connect the extended urban core and Metro.
+It is being paid for voluntarily by commercial properties that have stops along the route; at the moment, no residential properties are contributing to funding of the service nor is the RTCA assessment being used.
+Multiple alternatives were tested to economically achieve the desired efficiency (having the shuttle pass by stops about every 10 minutes).
+The chosen route (which is about two miles long and takes just under 10 minutes to travel, absent stops and excessive traffic and other factors) is the most economically viable and efficient route for the service.

 How do I get additional information about the shuttle?